diodechain/website/_posts/2024-10-21-blockchain-depins-explained.md

 # What are blockchain DePINS?

-DePIN (Decentralized Physical Infrastructure) is basically the deployment of useful devices that are inseparably tied to blockchain wallets.
+DePINs (Decentralized Physical Infrastructure Networks) work by deploying useful devices that are inseparably tied to blockchain wallets.
 These useful devices provide some sort of service and are automatically rewarded by a blockchain token.
-They are sort of blockchain “Layer 2” real-world utility services.
+They can be thought of as blockchain “Layer 2” real-world utility services.

 The devices are almost always deployed and maintained by an ecosystem of third parties.
-[Helium](https://www.helium.com/) is an early example of one of the first successful DePINs (LoRA, WiFi, and cellular nodes-as-a-service) - their node operators provide wireless service to others, and are rewarded by receiving the [Helium token](https://www.helium.com/token).
+[Helium](https://www.helium.com/) is an early example of one of the first successful DePINs (LoRA, WiFi, and cellular nodes-as-a-service).
+Helium has an Internet-connected wireless node that is operated by a node operator - the node provides wireless connectivity to others, and the nodes are rewarded by receiving the [Helium token](https://www.helium.com/token).

 # What is the Diode DePIN?